tepoltlab/RhithroLoxo_DE/README.md

 Version control is primarily handled through conda.
 The `envs/` directory contains all of the necessary .yaml files for creating the various environments for different steps in the pipeline.
 These .yaml files are called upon automatically in the Snakemake file or manually before launching jupyter notebooks, in particular for running R within them (see below).
 The `envs/` directory also contains `sessionInfo.txt` files corresponding to the analyses performed in R. These indicate which packages and versions are in the R workspace.
 I have also included the `base.yaml` file, which reflects the base conda environment present on Poseidon.

-Reference sequence databases were downloaded from the sources as specified in the Snakemake files, with the exception of the ncbi nt database which was already present on Poseidon.
+Reference sequence databases were downloaded from the sources as specified in the Snakemake files, with the exception of the ncbi nt database, which was already present on Poseidon.
 The nt database used herein was the Dec 31 2018 release.
-UniProt's Trembl, sprot, and UniRef90 and NCBI's nr and RefSeq databases were current as of Jan 3 2020.
-The eggNOG v4.5 database was downloaded automatically by EnTAP.
+UniProt's Trembl, sprot, and UniRef90 and NCBI's nr and RefSeq databases were current as of Jun 9 2020.
+The eggNOG v4.5 database was downloaded automatically by EnTAP on Jun 10 2020.

 ### Executing the `Snakemake` pipeline